 The Posse Comitatus Act was created to stop the president from taking advantage of these state-based forces.
 However, the Insurrection Act also provides a backup for circumventing that law where essential.

-There is a bit of a grey area when it comes to Washington D.C. though.
+There is a bit of a grey area regarding Washington D.C., though.
 D.C. isn’t a state, so it doesn’t have a governor to instruct the guards.
 Instead, the president or Pentagon must do so.
 This led to a weak situation during the storming of the capitol in January 2021.
 Many felt the response was too weak and slow as President Trump supporters entered the building.

 How Important Is the National Guard?

 As these various roles show, the National Guard remains an integral part of the armed services in the United States.
 When utilized correctly, they can help bring aid and peace to areas dealing with conflict and stress.
 They are a vital tool for state disasters and wider national unrest.